speudusa/csharp-web-development-wiki/Class-18-(ORM-Part-3).md

 ## Large Group Time (Instructor)

 ### Class 18 Topics That Require Careful Attention
-1. Review the one-to-many and many-to-one relationships in preparation to discuss one-to-one and many-to-many relationships.
+1. Review the one-to-many and many-to-one relationships in preparation to discuss many-to-many relationships.
-1. Go over what the ``cascade`` parameter does in different scenarios and how ``cascade = CascadeType.ALL`` ensures child objects are saved when saving the parent object.
-1. How programmers use a Data Transfer Object to establish relationships between many-to-many entities.
+1. How programmers use join tables to establish relationships between many-to-many entities.

 ## Small Group Time: Class 18 Studio (TA Notes)